Hyperloop Transportation Technologies: Early agreements

 In 2016 then HyperloopTT CEO, Dirk Ahlborn, announced an agreement with the Slovak government to perform feasibility studies regarding routes connecting Vienna, Austria to Bratislava, Slovakia, and Bratislava to Budapest, Hungary.
 Total costs for this project are estimated to be US$200–300 million.
 The resulting annual system capacity is projected to be 10 million passengers.
 The company announced in March 2016 that they would be using passive Inductrack systems for their titular Hyperloop.
 However, in August 2018 the agreement expired after the Office of the Deputy Prime Minister and HyperloopTT didn't reach an agreement to continue the project.

 In September 2017, HyperloopTT signed an agreement with the Andhra Pradesh State Government in India to build a Hyperloop between the cities of Amaravati and Vijaywada.
 The two-phase project would begin with a 6-month feasibility study which would be followed by actual construction.

 In July 2018, HyperloopTT announced an agreement to create a joint venture with the government of China's southwestern province of Guizhou to construct a 10 km long Hyperloop track in the city of Tongren.

 Funding

 In 2016, HyperloopTT had raised $31.8 million in cash and received $77 million in man-hours, services rendered, land rights usage and future in-kind investments.

-HyperloopTT's collaboration model has enabled significant advancement with significantly less financial resources as compared to competitors.
-A 2020 Forbes article stated that HyperloopTT had received a total of $50 million in-cash investments since founding, a small figure compared to Virgin Hyperloop's $350 million.
-Despite the disparity in investments, HyperloopTT's Great Lakes project is the closest commercial Hyperloop project to operation.
+A 2020 Forbes article stated that HyperloopTT had received a total of $50 million in-cash investments since founding, compared to Virgin Hyperloop's $350 million.

+In a letter to shareholders obtained by Fortune in 2024, CEO Andrés de León stated the company was in financial trouble, having not paid employee salaries for months.

+Move to Venice

+HyperloopTT stated in a 2024 press release the company was moving from its Toulouse headquarters to offices outside of Venice in the first half of 2024.